Hesperian Health Guides

 here.

-A method of sterilization called tubal occlusion (Essure, Adiana) does not require surgery.
-A tiny metal and plastic coil is placed in each Fallopian tube to create scars that block the sperm from reaching the egg.
-This method has generated many serious problems and is no longer available in some countries.
+A method of sterilization called tubal occlusion (Essure, Adiana) places tiny metal and plastic coils in the Fallopian tubes to create scars that block the sperm from reaching an egg.
+It does not require surgery, but this method has generated many serious problems and is no longer available in some countries.
 No one should use it.

 Emergency contraception: Pills